 - The Homam can be performed by people who are specifically affected by Kethu Dosha.
 The bad effects of Kethu being near the devotee’s birth Nakshatra can lead to depression, accidents, and surgeries, loss of property, anxiety and poor concentration.
 Lord Ganesha is believed to be the planetary overlord of Kethu.
 Hence, it is recommended that one perform the Ganapathi Homam to please Lord Ganesha and to remove the malefic effects of the Dosha.

-Benefits of doing Ganapathi Homam
+Ganapathi Homam Benefits

 - The devotee can get rid of all the obstacles and problems that he or she might encounter in their new ventures of life, both professional and personal.